HippoCampusRobotics/fav_docs/assignment_loc_and_control.rst

 .. attention::

-   Please do not change code (apart from playing with parameters purely for your simulation, of course) in our repositories, namely :code:`bluerov_sim`.
+   Please do not change code (apart from playing with parameters purely for your simulation, of course) in our repositories, namely :code:`fav_sim`.
 Instead, create your own packages.